svenstaro/qemu-espressif-docker/README.md

-# espressif-qemu-docker
+# qemu-espressif-docker
-A container image containing espressif-qemu
+A container image containing the qemu fork of espressif to add support for the xtensa architecture.

 See also https://github.com/espressif/qemu/wiki